 November 17, 2015

-The Vision 2030 Delivery Secretariat and Innovations for Poverty Action are organizing a Policy Forum focusing on research dissemination on improving learning achievements in Kenya.
-The forum is organized within the framework of the Ministry of Education, Science and Technology strategies to organically inform policy and decision makers with research findings.
+The Vision 2030 Delivery Secretariat and Innovations for Poverty Action organized a Policy Forum focusing on research dissemination on improving learning achievements in Kenya.
+The forum was organized within the framework of the Ministry of Education, Science and Technology strategies to organically inform policy and decision makers with research findings.

 Kwale County, Kenya

 This year's event has a theme of "Using Evaluations for Decision Making Towards Sustainable Development".
 It aims to provide a platform to policy makers and development practitioners to learn, share experiences and knowledge on emerging monitoring and evaluation (M&E) concerns.
 It also provides participants with an opportunity to reflect on achievements, opportunities and challenges facing M&E implementation and lessons learnt, for sustainable development.

 Webinar: Better Decision-Making with Randomized Controlled Trials: A Guide for Financial Service Providers